Center for Interventional Pain & Spine has several locations throughout Delaware and Pennsylvania to conveniently serve our patients.

 - Depending on their insurance and health condition, some patients may be eligible to have their procedure on the same day as their consultation.
 However, in most cases, treatments will need to be scheduled later out.

-The spine is a complex system composed of muscles, nerves, ligaments and bone all working in perfect conjunction to provide pain-free movement.
+The spine is a complex system composed of muscles, nerves, ligaments, and bone all working in perfect conjunction to provide pain-free movement.
 When one of these parts becomes misaligned or injured, we experience pain or discomfort.
-At Center for Interventional Pain & Spine, we specialize in pain treatment.
+At the Center for Interventional Pain & Spine, we specialize in pain treatment.
 The following are some of the common conditions that we treat: